Azure-Samples/modern-data-warehouse-dataops/single_tech_samples/databricks/sample2_enterprise_azure_databricks_environment/README.md

 1. The sample depends on the following environment variables to be set before the deployment script is run:

-    > - `DEPLOYMENT_PREFIX` - Prefix for the resource names which will be created as a part of this deployment
+    > - `DEPLOYMENT_PREFIX` - Prefix for the resource names which will be created as a part of this deployment.
     > - `AZURE_SUBSCRIPTION_ID` - Subscription ID of the Azure subscription where the resources should be deployed.
-    > - `AZURE_RESOURCE_GROUP_NAME` - Name of the containing resource group
+    > - `AZURE_RESOURCE_GROUP_NAME` - Name of the containing resource group.
-    > - `AZURE_RESOURCE_GROUP_LOCATION` - Azure region where the resources will be deployed. (e.g. australiaeast, eastus, etc.)
+    > - `AZURE_RESOURCE_GROUP_LOCATION` - Azure region where the resources will be deployed. (e.g. australiaeast, eastus, etc.).
-    > - `DELETE_RESOURCE_GROUP` - Flag to indicate the cleanup step for the resource group
+    > - `DELETE_RESOURCE_GROUP` - Flag to indicate the cleanup step for the resource group.

 1. Run '/deploy.sh'
    > Note: The script will prompt you to log in to the Azure account for authorization to deploy resources.